ErickSumargo/Drivety/README.md

 ![](showcase/system.png)
 <br/>
 <br/>
-With the **TensorFlow Lite models** integrated, Smart App Drivety unlocks new experience where every car can have the same high-end security features now.
+With the **Mobile Vision API** and **TensorFlow Lite models** integrated, Smart App Drivety unlocks new experience where every car can have the same high-end surveillance security features now.
 Drivety offers:
 <br/>
 <br/>
-## Seatbelt Worn Detection
+## Wearing Seatbelt Detection
 ### Problem:<br/>
 Some new cars have already been installed with seatbelt reminder detector, but the older one majorly hasn't.